Revolicon/AI/README.md

-# AI
+# Revolicon AI
 Icon detection and replacement AI
+An AI that will detect icons on Figma and replace them with Revolicon icons

+## Developer
-Slave of this directory is Oğuz Kaan Özsoy
+Oğuz Kaan Özsoy

+## Result
 <pre>
 #Models